WildLotus-15/CS50W-Project-5-Final/README.md

 In the end there is usage of Django signal which is being triggered after user registration.
 First I'm creating an user profile and then saving it in the database.

 # settings.py
-Besides of the default configuration of the project I have added AUTH_USER_MODEL, Django uses is it in order to authenticate an user, MEDIA_URL (Which is a way of accessing media files by their url) and MEDIA_ROOT (To store all media files).
+Besides of the default configuration of the project I added app name in installed apps, AUTH_USER_MODEL (Django uses is it in order to authenticate an user), MEDIA_URL (Which is a way of accessing media files by their url) and MEDIA_ROOT (To store all media files).

 # Root urls.py
-In the root urls.py I have extended the urlpatterns, with the use of re_path and specified path User can download Image Files, following code on line 29 gives an ability to access an actual image with its url so then I can access them and then display it on the index page.
+In the project's root urls.py file I included app urls in default route.
+With the use of re_path and specified path User can download Image Files, following code on line 29 (extending urlpatterns) gives an ability to access an actual image with its url so then I can access them and then display it on the index page.

 # views.py
 index function just returns index template

-load posts function returns JSON response.
+## load posts function returns JSON response.
 By setting safe parameter's value to True I am allowing non dictionary objects to be serialized from Post model class.

 create post function handles post creation logic.
 After checking request method I'm getting all data which has been sent via JS FormData(), after processing it, post is being saved and success message is being returned.